Golden Beet Soup with Pine Nut Tuile

 In a large, pot over medium heat, melt the butter.
 When it begins to bubble, add the leeks, onions, and garlic and season with 1 teaspoon salt; sauté until softened, 10 to 15 minutes.
 Add the beets, sherry, and stock—the beets should be covered with liquid; add water if needed.
 Bring to a boil and cover; simmer until beets are softened, about 20 minutes.
 Turn off heat and mix in honey, sherry vinegar, and soy sauce.

 Using a large spoon, carefully transfer the mixture to a blender and purée until smooth, working in batches if needed.
 Add heavy cream and season with salt if needed.
 Return blended soup to the pot and keep warm over low heat until ready to serve.

 To serve, divide the soup into bowls and drizzle with a small spoonful of the pickled mustard seeds and pickling liquid.
 Garnish with a few shards of pine nut tuile and a piece of mint.
 Serve immediately.

-Recipe photo and styling by Judy Kim.
+Recipe photo and food styling by Judy Kim.